Flavor of Love Girls: Charm School: Reunion Show

 Twelve (since Heather did not show up) of the thirteen girls are brought back to discuss the series.
 The reunion is hosted by La La.
 Schatar is brought up to discuss the events at the Firestone Vineyard.
-She gets into an argument with Cristal when she makes a comment that she never called anyone the B-Word.
+She gets into an argument with Becky and Cristal when she makes a comment that she never called anyone the B-Word.
+Cristal calls out Schatar for being a thief, by telling her that stealing is a lot worse than profanity.
+Becky confronts Schatar for saying that everybody got naked and slept around.
 Mo'Nique interrupts it and scolds them for it.
 Brooke is brought up to discuss the prom.
-She argues with Saaphyri and Becky.
+She argues with Saaphyri and Becky about her promiscuous behavior at the prom.
 Saaphyri and Leilene are brought up next and discuss what they have been doing since the reunion.
 During Leilene's talk, Mo'Nique gives her a runner-up prize of $10,000.
 Then, Becky and Shay are brought up on stage, in which the two of them speak on Shay's elimination and Becky's role in plotting it.
 Shay is vocally upset, but civil, and Shay and Becky try to make up.
 Next, Larissa argues with Shay and Mo'Nique comes out and stops it.
 Larissa then gets into an argument with Mo'Nique and Mo's security and Larissa's mother walk onto the stage, unhappy with the way Mo'Nique is talking to Larissa.
-Mo'Nique then defends herself about why she was so hard on Larissa, saying she only did it because she loved her all while Larissa's mother watches on with her arms crossed.
+Mo'Nique then defends herself about why she was so hard on Larissa, saying she only did it because she loved her all while Larissa's mother and Mo's security watches on with their arms crossed.
 Mo'Nique then proceeds to explain to the girls that the way they are acting is not right and that America is watching and they should not portray black women in the disrespectful way that they do at which point Shay gets a reality check and apologizes to America for the way she portrayed herself.
 Larissa, however, continues arguing with Mo'Nique while Mo'Nique tries to get through to Larissa on how she is acting and how it is only embarrassing herself.
 The reunion ends while Mo'Nique and Larissa are having a heart-to-heart.

+Reception

+Virginia Heffernan of The New York Times claimed that the series did not break the mold of the reality television genre, although she praised it as a portrayal of "the rawest manifestations of social conflicts".